Davide64-dev/FEUP_FSI_CTF/LOGBOOK8.md

 Here are some suggestations to make this kind of attacks more difficult to occur:

-1. Use Parameterized Statements (Prepared Statements).
-This will help to distinguish between the sql code and the sql data.
-Something like:
+1. Use Parameterized Statements (Prepared Statements) to distinguish between SQL code and data:

 ```php
 $input_uname = $_GET['username'];